BdR76/GLES.JS-Android-Studio-project/readme.md

 How to install this project Android Studio

+1. Copy the folder "Android Studio project" to your projects folder (for example to C:\Users\<MyUsername>\AndroidStudioProjects\)
+2. Rename the folder to your project name, for example "MyNewGLESJSGame"
-1. Open Android Studio and select Import Project
+3. Open Android Studio and select "Open an existing Android Studio project"
-2. select the folder "Android Studio project"
+4. select the folder "MyNewGLESJSGame"
-3. Build app and run
+5. Build app and run

 Difference with browser